python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

-# DISCORD.PY RESUMATION CHANGES

 ---
+title: Discord.py 2.0 changes
+description: Changes and new features in version 2.0 of discord.py
+---

-Upon resumption of the most popular discord API wrapper library for python, `discord.py`, while catching on to the latest features of the discord API, there have been numerous changes with addition of features to the library.
-Some additions to the library are -> Buttons support, Select Menus Support, Forms (AKA Modals), Slash Commands (AKA Application Commands) and a bunch of more handy features!
+Upon the return of the most popular discord API wrapper library for Python, `discord.py`, while catching on to the latest features of the discord API, there have been numerous changes with additions of features to the library.
+Additions to the library include support for Buttons, Select Menus, Forms (AKA Modals), Slash Commands (AKA Application Commands) and a bunch more handy features!
 All the changes can be found [here](https://discordpy.readthedocs.io/en/latest/migrating.html).
 Original discord.py Gist regarding resumption can be found [here](https://gist.github.com/Rapptz/c4324f17a80c94776832430007ad40e6).

-# Why this Gist?

----

-This Gist is being created as an update to Slash Commands (app commands) with explanation and examples.
-This Gist mainly focuses on **SLASH COMMANDS** for discord.py 2.0 (and above)!
+# Install the latest version of discord.py

+Before you can make use of any of the new 2.0 features, you need to install the latest version of discord.py.
+Make sure that the version is 2.0 or above!
+Also, make sure to uninstall any third party libraries intended to add slash-command support to pre-2.0 discord.py, as they are no longer necessary and will likely cause issues.

+The latest and most up-to-date stable discord.py version can be installed using `pip install -U discord.py`.

+**Before migrating to discord.py 2.0, make sure you read the migration guide [here](https://discordpy.readthedocs.io/en/latest/migrating.html) as there are lots of breaking changes.**.
+{: .notification .is-warning }

 # What are Slash Commands?

----

-Slash Commands are the exciting new way to build and interact with bots on Discord.
+Slash Commands are an exciting new way to build and interact with bots on Discord.
 As soon as you type "/", you can easily see all the commands a bot has.
-It also comes with autocomplete, validation and error handling, which will all help you get the command right the first time.
+It also comes with autocomplete, validation and error handling, which will all help users of your bot get the command right the first time.

-# Install the latest version of discord.py

----
-To use Slash Commands with discord.py.
-The latest up-to-date version has to be installed.
-Make sure that the version is 2.0 or above!
-And make sure to uninstall any third party libraries that support Slash Commands for discord.py (if any) as a few of them [monkey patch](https://en.wikipedia.org/wiki/Monkey_patch#:~:text=A%20monkey%20patch%20is%20a,running%20instance%20of%20the%20program) discord.py!

-The latest and up-to-date usable discord.py version can be installed using `pip install -U discord.py`.
-If you get an error such as: `'git' is not recognized...`, it means that you don't have git installed on your platform.
-In that case, you will need to do so by going through the required steps for [installing git](https://git-scm.com/downloads) and make sure to enable the `add to path` option while in the installation wizard.
-After installing git you can run `pip install -U discord.py` again to install discord.py 2.0

-**BEFORE MIGRATING TO DISCORD.PY 2.0, PLEASE READ THE CONSEQUENCES OF THE UPDATE [HERE](https://discordpy.readthedocs.io/en/latest/migrating.html)**.

 # Basic structure for discord.py Slash Commands!

----

 ### Note that Slash Commands in discord.py are also referred to as **Application Commmands** and **App Commands** and every *interaction* is a *webhook*.
 Slash commands in discord.py are held by a container, [CommandTree](https://discordpy.readthedocs.io/en/latest/interactions/api.html?highlight=commandtree#discord.app_commands.CommandTree).
 A command tree is required to create Slash Commands in discord.py.
 This command tree provides a `command` method which decorates an asynchronous function indicating to discord.py that the decorated function is intended to be a slash command.
 This asynchronous function expects a default argument which acts as the interaction which took place that invoked the slash command.
 This default argument is an instance of the **Interaction** class from discord.py.
 Further up, the command logic takes over the behaviour of the slash command.

 # Fundamentals for this Gist!

----

-The fundamental for this Gist will remain to be the `setup_hook`.
-The `setup_hook` is a special asynchronous method of the Client and Bot classes which can be overwritten to perform numerous tasks.
+One new feature added in discord.py v2 is `setup_hook`. `setup_hook` is a special asynchronous method of the Client and Bot classes which can be overwritten to perform numerous tasks.
 This method is safe to use as it is always triggered before any events are dispatched, i.e. this method is triggered before the *IDENTIFY* payload is sent to the discord gateway.
 Note that methods of the Bot class such as `change_presence` will not work in setup_hook as the current application does not have an active connection to the gateway at this point.

 __**THE FOLLOWING ARE EXAMPLES OF HOW A `SETUP_HOOK` FUNCTION CAN BE DEFINED**__